Capital punishment in Japan: Death row

-Japanese death row inmates are imprisoned inside the detention centres of Tokyo, Osaka, Nagoya, Sendai, Fukuoka, Hiroshima and Sapporo.
-Despite having high courts, Tachikawa Detention Centre and Takamatsu Detention Centre are not equipped with execution chambers; executions administered by the Tachikawa and Takamatsu High Courts are carried out in the Tokyo and Osaka Detention Centres.
+Japanese death row inmates are imprisoned inside the detention centers of Tokyo, Osaka, Nagoya, Sendai, Fukuoka, Hiroshima and Sapporo.
+Despite Tachikawa and Takamatsu having high courts, neither city has a detention center equipped with execution chambers; executions imposed by the Tachikawa and Takamatsu High Courts are carried out in the Tokyo and Osaka Detention Centers.
 Those on death row are not classified as prisoners by the Japanese justice system and the facilities in which they are incarcerated are not referred to as prisons.
 Inmates lack many of the rights afforded to other Japanese prisoners.
-The nature of the regime they live under is largely up to the director of the detention centre, but it is usually significantly harsher than normal Japanese prisons.
+The nature of the regime they live under is largely up to the director of the detention center, but it is usually significantly harsher than normal Japanese prisons.
 Inmates are held in solitary confinement and are forbidden to communicate with their fellows.
 They are permitted two periods of exercise a week, are not allowed televisions and may only possess three books.
 Prison visits, both by family members and legal representatives, are infrequent and closely supervised.